Can Metformin Help You Live Longer?

 In 2014, a revolutionary UK study published in Diabetes Obesity and Metabolism stated “patients with type 2 diabetes initiated with Metformin had longer survival than did matched, non-diabetic controls.”

 In short, the UK study compared 78,000 people with type 2 diabetes taking Metformin to a second set of 78,000 people with type 2 diabetes and no diabetic controls (i.e. not taking Metformin) over a two and half year period.
-The results state those taking Metformin had a lower risk of all-cause mortality than those not taking Metformin.
+The results state those taking Metformin had a lower risk of all-cause mortality and lived longer than those not taking Metformin.

 Furthermore, the study also compared sulphonylurea (a popular diabetes drug in the 1990’s) and Metformin therapies.
 The results were staggering as the study states patients “treated with sulphonylurea had markedly reduced survival compared with both matched controls and those receiving Metformin monotherapy.”
 In short, diabetics taking Metformin lived longer than non-diabetics, which is noteworthy considering how many long-term issues diabetics tend to suffer from (e.g. heart problems, kidney problems, nerve problems).
 Such conclusions further bolster Metformin’s outstanding safety and efficacy records.